silshack/spring2014/_posts/exercises/2014-03-21-githubcollab.md

 # For homework

 Pair up.
 Each person pick a team (one team per person).
-Make a new branch in Nitrous.
+Make a new branch in Nitrous titled your partner's team.
 For Your partner's team, add these labels to the file:

 * Win-Loss Record:
 * Number of Times in the Tournament:
 * Coach:

-Commit these changes and push them up to your branch.
-Have your partner enter this information into the file and open a pull request.
+Commit these changes and push them up to your partner's branch.
+Your partner should then make a branch with the same name on Nitrous and `git pull origin branchname`.
+Have your partner enter the information into the file and open a pull request.
 Merge it when it's correct.

+Do this once per partner, switching off.

 # What to turn in